Ravi Ashwin and Ravindra Jadeja too powerful as India build lead over England

-England proved powerless to stop Ravi Ashwin and Ravindra Jadeja surging into a first-innings lead in the third Test.
+England were set for a tough battle to save the third Test after Ravindra Jadeja and Ravi Ashwin put India firmly back in control.

-Alastair Cook's tourists had hit back on the second afternoon to reduce India to 156 for five in reply to 283 all out in Mohali.
+Ben Stokes and Adil Rashid helped the tourists hit back on the second afternoon in Mohali to reduce India to 156 for five in reply to 283 all out.

-But Ashwin (72) and Jadeja (70no) responded with a stand of 97 to help the hosts to 354 for seven - and a lead of 71 - as England managed just one wicket on the third morning.
+But Jadeja (90) and Ashwin (72) responded with a stand of 97 as the hosts piled up an eventual 417 all out - and a lead of 134 - by tea on day three after the former put on another 80 for the eighth wicket with Jayant Yadav (55).

-England's prospects of battling back to square the series here, or even avoid a 2-0 deficit with two to play, were therefore beginning to recede significantly.
+Numbers seven, eight and nine all passed 50 for the first time in India's history, as England's prospects of squaring the series here receded dramatically - and avoiding a 2-0 deficit with two to play was going to be far from easy either.

 India resumed still marginally in arrears on 271 for six but found easy pickings against Chris Woakes, surprisingly bowling in tandem initially with Moeen Ali rather than James Anderson - an odd deployment of a ball only five overs old.

-It took the reintroduction of Ben Stokes (three for 65) to break the seventh-wicket stand, the all-rounder striking in his first over as he had the previous day - when Ashwin drove a wide delivery on the up and was caught at point.
+It took the re-introduction of Stokes (five for 73) to break the seventh-wicket stand, the all-rounder striking in his first over as he had the previous day - when Ashwin drove a wide delivery on the up and was caught at point.

 He had done plenty of damage by then, though, with 11 boundaries in a near three-hour innings which put India back on top in a fluctuating contest.

-Jadeja duly completed his 50, from 104 balls, and moved on to a career-best as he and Jayant Yadav extended the advantage in another telling half-century partnership.
+Jadeja duly completed his 50 and moved on to a career-best as he and Jayant extended the advantage in another telling partnership.

+Damage limitation was the only course left after lunch for England, who chose Woakes to bowl wide lines to a packed off-side field at one end and Gareth Batty round the wicket to a leg-side ring at the other.

+But Jadeja took it on, with three successive boundaries off Woakes - stepping outside off to drive past mid-on twice and flail the width through point in between - and he was on course for a maiden Test hundred until he got greedy against Rashid (four for 118).

 - More about: